 Secure lid on pressure cooker.
-Place valve to sealing position.
+Place the valve to sealing position.
 Cook on high for about 45 minutes.
 Allow to decompress naturally.
-Carefully remove lid.
+Carefully remove the lid.
 If you want it a bit more fall-apart tender, re-place lid and bring to pressure for another five minutes or so.
-When finished, remove roast to serving plate.
+When finished, remove roast to a serving plate.
 Mix juices and pour into a bowl for serving.

 Monday, January 9, 2017

 Kitchen Bounty: Chili with Cheddar-Cheese Biscuits: There are two foods, maybe three, for which no two people will ever agree how to prepare: meatloaf and chili (the third is ribs).
 I suppose...